rootstrap/rails_api_base/docs/ci.md

   ci_node_index: [0, 1, 2, 3]
 ```

-To update cpu cores quantity on every onde you can do it by updating this variable:
+To update CPU cores quantity on every node you can do it by updating this variable:
 `PARALLEL_TESTS_CONCURRENCY: 2`

 To update tests on local machine you can by executing `KNAPSACK_CI_NODE_TOTAL=4 KNAPSACK_CI_NODE_INDEX=1 PARALLEL_TESTS_CONCURRENCY=2 bundle exec parallel_rspec -n 2 -e './bin/parallel_tests'`.
 This will run subset of tests files corresponding to second node.